HPI-Information-Systems/DendroTime/docs/configuration.md

         # Initial delay before the ground truth information is loaded.
 This improves startup performance.
         ground-truth-loading-delay = 100ms
+        # If enabled, prints progress information to the console.
+This could be quite verbose!
+        stdout = off
     }

     # Configuration for the different time series distance measures